This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 Comprehensive Exam

 Upon completion of 33 credits of First Nations Education coursework (not including the elective credits) students must pass one individual written comprehensive exam and one cohort oral comprehensive exam.
+Students who do not pass one or both of the examinations on the first attempt may retake the exams once.
+A second unsuccessful attempt results in a recommendation of dismissal from the program to the Office of Graduate Studies.

 Area of Emphasis or Approved Elective Class 15